 Mediation is voluntary and confidential.
 It offers parents and educators the chance to work with each other and address a child’s special education needs.
 Mediation helps people talk and work hard on the problem without being hard on the people.
 The focus is on working together to find a solution that is in the best interest of the student.

-Your child and the IEP
+Your Child and the IEP

-Working out the details of an Individualized Educational Program (IEP) can be hard.
+Working out the details of an individualized educational program (IEP) can be hard.
 Sometimes parents and educators disagree on services needed or how the services are delivered.
 They may even disagree on whether an IEP is needed.
-People can become frustrated and lose sight of the real goal – achieving what is in the best interest of the student.
+People can become frustrated and lose sight of the real goal–achieving what is in the best interest of the student.

-Kelly Browe Olson, Director of Clinical Programs
+Kelly Browe Olson, Mediation Clinic Director

 Tiffany Tackett Kell, Mediation Programs Coordinator